 There are several central nervous system agents that are Food and Drug Administration (FDA)-approved for the treatment of attention deficit/hyperactivity disorder (ADHD), including the cerebral stimulants (amphetamines and methylphenidate derivatives), atomoxetine (Strattera®), clonidine extended-release (Kapvay®) and guanfacine extended-release (Intuniv®).
 The cerebral stimulants are classified as Schedule II controlled substances, and are associated with Boxed Warnings regarding risk of abuse.
 Atomoxetine, clonidine extended-release and guanfacine extended-release are not classified as controlled substances.
 Clonidine and guanfacine, extended-release formulations, are the first ADHD medications to achieve FDA-approval as adjunctive therapy with stimulant medications, but are also indicated for use as monotherapy.
-Both agents are available generically in immediate-release formulations; however, these formulations are not FDA-approved for use in ADHD.
-Furthermore, extended-release formulations of these agents cannot be substituted for immediate-release formulations on a mg-per-mg basis due to differences in pharmacokinetics.
-Atomoxetine is associated with a Boxed Warning regarding an increased risk of suicidal ideation observed in short-term trials in children and adolescents with ADHD.
+Atomoxetine is associated with a Boxed Warning regarding an increased risk of suicidal ideation observed in short-term trials in children and adolescents with ADHD. ^{23,36}